raganwald/JQuery-Combinators/README.md

 tap
 ---

 Although writing your own selection traverses is a common pattern in jQuery, it's also very common to want to perform a series of operations on a selection. jQuery has many built-in methods that always return their receiver to facilitate this kind of programming.
 You can use `into` for this, however you will have to make sure that any function called by `into` returns its receiver.
 Failing to do this can produce unexpected results.
-To avoid these errors and to make your code clearer, you can use `tap` instead of `into`.

-`tap` is a jQuery method that turns any function into a jQuery style "fluent" function that returns its argument.
+To avoid these errors and to make your code clearer, you can use `tap` instead of `into`. `tap` turns any function into a jQuery style "fluent" function that returns its argument.
 For example:

     $('...')
       .tap(function (bar) {